utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 # Running programs from the command-line

 It can be quite useful to write entire scripts and run them in their entirety.
-This is particularly helpful if running scripts (e.g. in R, Python, etc) on a server or coputer cluster where Graphical User Interfaces (GUI's) are uncommon.
+This is particularly helpful if running scripts (e.g. in R, Python, etc) on a server or computer cluster where Graphical User Interfaces (GUI's) are uncommon.

 Before starting, let's change into our `scripts` folder.
-Note, we could run the scripts from aany folder by specifying the full path to the file, but for now we'll change over.
+Note, we could run the scripts from any folder by specifying the full path to the file, but for now we'll change over.

 ```
 cd ../scripts